chrsbats/similarities/README.md

     In [2]: similarities.string_hash("some string",22)
     Out[2]: 'XjhUAqjLxgMiUMmZxT2xoC'

-Single key near duplicate hashing
+Single key near duplicate hashing.
+This is a modification of minhash, design to find near duplicates in a key value store.

     In [1]: import similarities